What is emotional avoidance and how does it impact our mental health?

 I’m not alone in this.
-According to Jennifer Rollin, an eating disorder therapist and founder of The Eating Disorder Center states;
+Jennifer Rollin, an eating disorder therapist and founder of The Eating Disorder Center states the following.

 “People struggling with eating disorders often turn to their eating disorder behaviors in an unconscious effort to try to help themselves to “feel better” and to cope with difficult emotions or life circumstances.”

 – The Link Between Emotional Avoidance & Eating Disorders, Jennifer Rollin